 5. Bitcoin is an excellent store of value

 While Bitcoin can, and already is in some places, be used as a day-to-day currency, I prefer to think of it as an excellent store of value and inflation hedge.

-I really like how Alex Mashinsky, the CEO of Celsius, describes Bitcoin in this gold versus Bitcoin debate.
-For example, if you buy a couch with Bitcoin today, and the price of Bitcoin goes up 5x, are you happy with that transaction?
+For example, if you buy a brand new car with Bitcoin today, and the price of Bitcoin goes up 5x, are you happy with that transaction?
 Probably not.
-You will probably hate that couch every time you sit on it.
+You will probably hate that car every time you use it.
 Whereas, if you used fiat, you don’t care, because that money would have lost value.